FranciscoMichati/options-pricing-binomial-tree/README.md

 Binomial tree method for computing the price of american and european options.

 Future Updates: Include the calculation of the Greeks.
-Addionaly, organize a bit better the structure of the proyect.